scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 {{RFC5280}}, section 4.2.1, defines the syntax of the `Extensions` sequence in a X.509 certificate.
 Descriptions of each standard certificate extension can be found in {{RFC5280}}, section 4.2.1.
 The corresponding clauses in {{X.509}} are clause 7.2 and clause 9, respectively.

-Currently, the following extensions are relevant for SCION:
+The following extensions are relevant for the SCION PKI:

 - `authorityKeyIdentifier`
 - `subjectKeyIdentifier`